MultiSafepay/docs/content/account/partner-account/about-account-types.md

 - Bank accounts
 - Users with their own login credentials and permissions

-Partner accounts act as a parent to affiliated merchant accounts and may receive commissions.
-For more information about commissions, see [Managing commissions](/tools/partner-account-control/managing-commissions).
+Partner accounts act as a parent to affiliated merchant accounts and may charge them.
+For more information, see [Charging affiliates](/account/charging-affiliates/).

 If you currently have a merchant account, contact your account manager to discuss your options.
 If you don't have a MultiSafepay account, [sign up for a partner account](https://merchant.multisafepay.com/signup?partner).